D3lux3/ReaktorBirdnest/README.md

 ## Description

-Web application that display's contact information of pilots, who have flew their drone's in 100 meter no-fly-one for 10 minutes.
-My solution for the pre-assignment is live and link to it is **[HERE](https://reaktorbirdnest.herokuapp.com/)**.
+A web application that display's contact information of pilots, who have flown their drones in 100-meter no-fly-one for 10 minutes.
+My solution for the pre-assignment is live and the link to it is **[HERE](https://reaktorbirdnest.herokuapp.com/)**.

 #### Technologies:
 1. Typescript for the backend and polling service.